golemfactory/yagna/agent/provider/readme.md

 Run `ya-requestor` app to mock negotiations and activity.

 Note: You need to run separate yagna service with different identity, if you want to run requestor on the same machine.
-The best wait is to create separate directory with new .env file for Requestor.
+The best way is to create separate directory with new .env file for Requestor.
 You must change gsb port `GSB_URL=tcp://127.0.0.1:7766` in your `.env` for requestor.
 ```